Booking your Narrowboat Holiday or Short Break

 Booking the Holiday

-This depends on the length of boat you hire have a look at the ‘Our Boats’ pages and they will show you the layouts and how many the boats sleep.
+Our boats sleep between 2 and 9 people.
+The number of berths depends on the length of boat you hire.
+Have a look at the ‘Our Boats’ pages and they will show you the layouts and how many the boats sleep.

 Please advise us at the time of booking if you will be bringing your pet.